-supporting attitudes not uncommon in the general population.
-39.3% strongly somewhat agreed that if women really don't want to have sex they can avoid having sexual intercourse.
-Overall this statement is more commonly supported by men (41.9%) but is also supported by women (36.7%).
-This indicates that rape myth beliefs are common in society and confirms that such ideas are also held and expressed by (Dragotto, Giomi women Melchiorre, 2020).
+Continuing with examples from Italy, and similar to in other countries, it seems that rape myth supporting attitudes are not uncommon in the general population.
+39.3% strongly or somewhat agreed that if women really don't want to have sex they can avoid having sexual intercourse.
+Overall this statement is more commonly supported bv men (41.9%) but is also supported by women (36.7%).
+This indicates that rape myth beliefs are common in society and confirms that such ideas are also held and expressed by women (Dragotto, Giomi Melchiorre, 2020).
 People with a low moderate educational achievement were the greatest supporters of this sentiment, but university graduates were also found to hold this belief in high percentages (37.9% male and 28.9% female).
-As with those who have received a higher education, professionals who work with SGBV victims are not immune from holding false beliefs about SGBV.
+As with those who have received higher education, professionals who work with SGBV victims are not immune from holding false beliefs about SGBV.
 For example, some police officers were shown to believe that women in prostitution deserved their sexual victimisation (ICRSE, 2020).

 Following interviews with UK police officers, McMillian (2018, p.
 19) concluded, "...the persistence of high levels of belief in false allegations among criminal justice personnel serves to reinforce a culture that both supports and reproduces gender inequality and its manifestation in the form of sexual violence".
 Perhaps it is not surprising that police officers hold such beliefs when the general public also generally overestimates the prevalence of false rape allegations.
-In a survey of people in Italy (Istat, 2018) found that 12.7% of men and 7.9% of the women surveyed believed that reports of SGBV are often fabricated.
+In a survey of people in Italy (Istat,

+2018) found that 12.7% of men and 7.9% of the women surveyed believed that reports of SGBV are often fabricated.
 Societal attitudes will often also predominate the attitudes of professional groups, unless specialised training is given.
 Therefore, attitudes that do not encourage and support victims, lead to underreporting (Chliaoutakis, Papadakaki & Angelopoulou, 2012).

 Societal attitudes and beliefs help to create the context within which the act will be reported.
 Further, professionals' attitudes towards SGBV victims influence how those victims are treated (ICRSE, 2020) if they do ever seek help and, therefore, how victims access and experience services.
-For example, professionals who represented SGBV victims in Greece reported that young victims were reluctant to seek medical treatment following victimisation when healthcare professionals displayed attitudes discriminatory (Chliaoutakis, Papadakaki Angelopoulou, 2012).
-Professionals need to have nuanced understanding of SGBV and how victims may present themselves.
+For example, professionals who represented SGBV victims in Greece reported that young victims were reluctant to seek medical treatment following victimisation when healthcare professionals displayed discriminatory attitudes (Chliaoutakis, Papadakaki & Angelopoulou, 2012).
+Professionals need to have a nuanced understanding of SGBV and how victims may present themselves.
 Rape myths, victim-blaming and insensitive treatment of such victims by professionals are predominantly due to a lack of both awareness and training (Campbell, 2008; Campbell & Raja, 1999).